IMOS-AnimalTracking/IMOS-ATF-to-DC-converter/README.md

 ## Acknowledgements

-This work was funded by Australia’s Integrated Marine Observing System (IMOS, www.imos.org.au).
+This work is part of the Australia’s Integrated Marine Observing System (IMOS, www.imos.org.au).
 IMOS is enabled by the National Collaborative Research Infrastructure Strategy (NCRIS).
 It is operated by a consortium of institutions as an unincorporated joint venture, with the University of Tasmania as Lead Agent.
+While IMOS has funded staff time to develop this tool, it will now be part of ongoing data processing to exchange data between AODN and OBIS.

 ## Data accessibility
-- Continental-scale acoustic telemetry data collated as part of Australia’s Integrated Marine Observing System (IMOS) are available via the [IMOS Australian Animal Acoustic Telemetry Database](https://animaltracking.aodn.org.au).
+- The full acoustic telemetry quality-controlled open access data collected by the IMOS Animal Acoustic Telemetry Database are available via the [AODN Portal](https://aus01.safelinks.protection.outlook.com/?url=https%3A%2F%2Fcatalogue-imos.aodn.org.au%2Fgeonetwork%2Fsrv%2Feng%2Fcatalog.search%23%2Fmetadata%2F541d4f15-122a-443d-ab4e-2b5feb08d6a0&data=05%7C02%7Cyuri.niella%40sims.org.au%7C1f751c65b91a4ebf84d008ddb9c89580%7C2ad6ac4f3f18439c9ce451ef497afa57%7C0%7C0%7C638870993379899779%7CUnknown%7CTWFpbGZsb3d8eyJFbXB0eU1hcGkiOnRydWUsIlYiOiIwLjAuMDAwMCIsIlAiOiJXaW4zMiIsIkFOIjoiTWFpbCIsIldUIjoyfQ%3D%3D%7C0%7C%7C%7C&sdata=ay3i02mBtpF5INTmB456cAnALKJ%2BBPp3Ij8tKqGZuCw%3D&reserved=0).

-- Environmental and oceanographic datasets are available from the [IMOS Australian Ocean Data Network](https://portal.aodn.org.au/).
+- The summarised acoustic telemetry quality-controlled open access data collected by the IMOS Animal Acoustic Telemetry Database, necessary to be processed using this conversion tool, are available [here]().

 ## Licence